-Recommended Preparation: "C" grade or higher or "Pass" in ES 088B or equivalent of spine, and placement of weight at the barre, in center floor and traveling patterns.
-Emphasizes enjoyment of dance as a form of exercise.
-Instruction is at the intermediate/ advanced level.
+Recommended Preparation: "C" grade or higher or "Pass" in ES 088B or equivalent of exercise.
+Instruction is at the intermediate/advanced level.

 Introduces and develops movement principles and skills necessary for the study of classical ballet.
-Includes ballet terminology, use of "turnout" position of feet and legs, alignment
+Includes ballet terminology, use of "turnout" position of feet and legs, alignment of spine, and placement of weight at the barre, in center floor and traveling patterns.
+Emphasizes enjoyment of dance as a form

-088D BALLET IV 1.5 UNITS
+088D BALLET IV